 My ‘local’ beer bar, Bier Circus, comes a very close second to Moeder Lambic.
 With 200 types of beer available, there is something for everyone.
 The staff is also very helpful and happy to offer suggestions.
 Where it really shines though is in the food.
 Simple, but homemade and tasty, each meal features the use of beer.
 It is a great way to explore beer in a different way.

-The owner carefully curates Bier Circus’ beer catalog.
+The owner carefully curates Bier Circus’ beer catalogue.
 I am particularly happy they carry a nice selection of beer from my favourite brewery, De Dochter van de Korenaar.
 Bier Circus has a cozy tasting corner as well, although I recommend getting there early.

 A final note: Bier Circus is very close to the Cirque Royal concert hall, so if there is an event on the bar may be busy before and after the show.